MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-303.md

 5. You will begin by creating three classes **inside** the *LuisManager* class (within the same script file, above the *Start()* method) that will represent the deserialized JSON response from Azure.

     ```csharp
-        [System.Serializable] //this class represents the LUIS response
+        [Serializable] //this class represents the LUIS response
         public class AnalysedQuery
         {
             public TopScoringIntentData topScoringIntent;